This is the multi-page printable view of this section. Click here to print.

 Applicable for all computer vision tasks in 2D except for Video Tracking.

-- Supported annotations: Tags, Bounding Boxes, Polygons, Polylines, Points, Cuboids, Ellipses, Skeletons, Masks.
+- Supported annotations: Tags, Oriented Bounding Boxes, Bounding Boxes, Polygons, Polylines, Points, Cuboids, Ellipses, Skeletons, Masks.

 - Attributes: Supported.